WHATS HOT

 5. Encourage your child to keep a reading journal.
 This is a great way for them to keep track of the books they have read, and it also allows you to see how their comprehension is progressing over time.

 Reading with your child and pointing to the words as you read them is a great way to help them learn to read.
-When are first starting to learn about reading, they don’t realize that those squiggles on the page actually mean something.
+When children are first starting to learn about reading, they don’t realize that those squiggles on the page actually mean something.
 By reading with them and pointing to the words, you can help them make the connection between the squiggles and the meaning they represent.

 As you read to your child, it will help them understand that the marks on the page represent what is being read.